The May Sale is now on: get 20% off all guidebooks and eBooks! No discount code is needed. Offer ends 25th May.

-An Introduction to Bikepacking
+An introduction to Bikepacking

 How does bikepacking vary from other forms of cycle touring?

+Bikepacking differs from classic cycle touring principally with respect to the terrain you will be covering and the bike you will be riding.
 Instead of a paved road, you are heading out onto bridle paths, byways, green lanes, forestry tracks and long-abandoned rights of way.
-That’s not to say there won’t be times when taking the road is the best choice or when a B&B or YHA is a sensible option, but for the most part bikepacking can be defined as an off-road camping trip taken on a bike.
+That’s not to say there won’t be times when taking the road is the best choice or when a B&B or YHA is a sensible option, but for the most part, bikepacking can be defined as an off-road camping trip taken on a bike.

 Those keen to begin shouldn’t expect routes to be filled with endless high-octane, single-track descents (although there are plenty of these).
-Bikepacking is more a form of exploration.
-Becoming fully immersed in the glacial geology, stone-walled farmland and wilderness is a pilgrimage in itself.
+Bikepacking is more of a form of exploration.
+Becoming fully immersed in the glacial geology, stone-walled farmland, and wilderness is a pilgrimage in itself.
+Bikepacking, like backpacking, involves heading off on a journey that’s going to take you more than one day to complete.

 For this reason, you’re going to need to take a few things with you to improve your comfort when you are not riding your bike.
 At the least, you will need a tent (or bivvy bag) and sleeping bag if you are camping, and some food and possibly a way of preparing it.